nilanjankundu/windfire-restaurants-node/README.md

 * *Route* that exposes the Service outside the OpenShift cluster

 #### OpenShift pipeline
+Red Hat OpenShift Pipelines is a cloud-native continuous integration and delivery (CI/CD) solution for building pipelines using [Tekton](https://tekton.dev/).

+Tekton is a flexible Kubernetes-native open-source CI/CD framework, which enables automating deployments across multiple platforms (Kubernetes, serverless, VMs, etc) by abstracting away the underlying details.

+Refer to Red Hat OpenShift official documentation (https://docs.openshift.com/container-platform/4.6/pipelines/creating-applications-with-cicd-pipelines.html) for more info about OpenShift Pipelines.

 ##### Before you start
 Before experimenting with OpenShift Pipelines, you need to take 2 preparatory steps: